LippertComponents/Blend/README.md

 since you just exported the data.
 If you moved the directories to another MODX install and ran the migration they should now show there.
-3. If you want to customize the content on export before the seeds are created you can write a [plugin](https://docs.modx.com/revolution/2.x/developing-in-modx/basic-development/plugins), these event are available:
+3. If you want to customize the content on export before the seeds are created you can write a [plugin](https://docs.modx.com/revolution/2.x/developing-in-modx/basic-development/plugins), these events are available:

    - OnBlendSeedElement
    - OnBlendELementBeforeSave